sairamkumarm/AnSRS/README.md

 Email: sairamkumar.m@outlook.com
 Github: https://github.com/sairamkumarm/AnSRS

-Usage: ansrs [-dhV] [COMMAND]
+Usage: ansrs [-hlsV] [-i=ITEM_ID] [COMMAND]

 AnSRS (Pronounced "Answers") is a spaced repetition system.
-There are 3 Store of data here.
-A WorkingSet, where Items set for recall during a session are stored.
-A CompletedSet, where items recalled, are stored, waiting to be commited.
-A Database, where items are persisted for further recollection.

-  -l, --list      Prints set and db state
   -h, --help         Show this help message and exit.
+  -i, --id=ITEM_ID   Print a specific Item
+  -l, --list         Lists set and db state
-  -V, --version   Print version information and exit.
+  -s, --set          Use this flag with --list to print only set -V, --version      Print version information and exit.
 Commands:
   add       Add new items into the item database or update an existing one complete  Marks item as completed, and transfers them to the CompletedSet